 There has been a lot of change in the MLP sector over the past couple of years for several reasons.

-And many MLP’s changed their tax structure which led to consolidations and mergers of MLP’s and a related company.
+Also, many MLP’s changed their tax structure which led to consolidations and mergers of MLP’s and related companies.

 Plus, since the U.S. has been exporting more oil than importing oil for the first time ever, MLP’s with storage facilities are struggling to maintain profits.

-Many transportation MLPs yield in the 5% to 10% range.
-Some MLP ETF’s yield in the 10% range as of this writing providing instant diversification.
+Many transportation MLPs yield in the 4% to 6% range.
+Some MLP funds yield in the 6% range as of this writing providing instant diversification.

-I don’t know how this will play out, nor anything else here.
+I don’t know how the MLP industry will play out, nor anything else here.
 I just do my research using probabilities, estimates and facts, and then invest within the goals and risk tolerance as defined in our overall wealth plan.

 REITs for Investment Income of $10,000 a Month

-The increase in remote workers and the online sales explosion has significantly hurt much of this sector.
+The increase in remote workers and the online sales explosion have significantly hurt much of this sector.

-A well researched, decent quality REIT portfolio yields in the 6% range nowadays.
-A more conservative REIT portfolio yields 4%, and a riskier REIT portfolio yields 10% or more.
+A well researched, decent quality REIT portfolio yields in the 5% range or more nowadays.
+A more conservative REIT portfolio yields 3% to 4%, and a riskier REIT portfolio yields 6% or more.

 There are also REIT ETFs and mutual funds.

-And covered calls can be sold on many REIT ETFs.
+Covered calls can also be sold on many REIT ETFs.

-By now, you know how to calculate the amount you need to invest for $10,000 a month income.
+Now you have several ways to calculate how much you need to invest for $10,000 a month income based on various potential yields.

 Summary – Investing for $10,000 a Month Income